Terrorist attacks are sudden and unpredictable and generally calculated to create a climate of fear or terror among the public.

 Some people can suffer from prolonged, severe, debilitating and overwhelming symptoms, such as depression and an inability to cope with daily life.

-People’s feelings and reactions are not static and can change from day to day.
+People’s feelings and reactions can change from day to day.

 If you’re seriously injured in a terrorist attack, you might need long-term medical treatment, suffer employment issues and have issues around dependence and independence if you can’t initially manage as you did previously.